libratbag/libratbag/doc/dbus.rst

         The name of this profile.
 If the name is the empty string, the profile name cannot be changed.

-.. attribute:: Enabled
+.. attribute:: Disabled

         :type: b
         :flags: read-write, mutable

-        True if this is the profile is enabled, false otherwise.
+        True if this is the profile is disabled, false otherwise.

         Note that a disabled profile might not have correct bindings, so it's a good thing to rebind everything before calling